nuvla/deployment-k8s/test/README.md

-# Test deployment of Nulva on Kubernetes
+# Test deployment of Nuvla on Kubernetes

 This folder contains a test deployment of Nuvla that uses `emptyDir` K8s volume.